refinedev/refine/documentation/tutorial/routing/resource-definition/react-router/index.md

 - `name`: The name of the resource.
 This will be passed to the data provider's methods to identify the resource.
 - `identifier`: An optional identifier for the resource.
 If not provided, `name` will be used as the identifier.
 This is useful when you want to use the same resource for the data provider but have a different configuration on Refine's side.
-- `list`, `'create`, `edit` and `show`: These properties are used to define the routes for the corresponding actions.
+- `list`, `create`, `edit` and `show`: These properties are used to define the routes for the corresponding actions.
 They will be the string values of the routes we've created in the previous step.
 - `meta`: An optional object to pass meta values per resource.
 This is widely used in Refine's hooks and components for various purposes from data fetching, access control, i18n to UI customization.

 Try to add the following code to your `src/App.tsx` file: